 Street Outreach is a program administered by the Homelessness Network and intended to engage and support people who may be living outdoors, in tents, or other places not meant for human habitation.
 Outreach staff walk and drive to locations where people are known to be and offer help to individuals by providing a wide range of services aimed at intervention, reintegration and social and community re-adaptation.
 Services provided include referral to community resources, suicide intervention, immediate first aid, health support and transportation to essential services.
 They also provide blankets, clothing and supplies to those in need.
 During an Extreme Cold Weather Alert, the outreach team operates the outreach van overnight to transport people to safe places such as shelters and warming centres.

 What is the City doing to help prevent people from becoming homeless?

 The Community Homelessness Prevention Initiative (CHPI) program supports low-income individuals and families who are homeless, or who are at risk of homelessness, by providing funds to pay a last month’s rent deposit, rental arrears or a utility deposit or arrears.
 The program guidelines have been expanded to support individuals and families during the COVID-19 pandemic.
-To learn more about the CHPI program, visit Emergency Housing Support, Shelters and Free Meals.
+To learn more about the CHPI program, visit Housing Loss Prevention and Free Meals.

 Does the City make warming centres available to people who are homeless?